 • Quest Chips - Crunchy, ~4g net carbs per bag

-• ChocZero Chocolate – Sweetened with monk fruit, ~1g net carb per piece
+• ChocZero Chocolate - Sweetened with monk fruit, ~1g net carb per square

-• Epic Meat Bars – Some are keto-friendly, others are too high in sugar
+• Epic Meat Bars - Some are keto-friendly; check the label, as a few flavors add sugar

-• Two Good Yogurt – ~2g net carbs, add chia or nuts for fat
+• Two Good Yogurt - ~3g net carbs per cup; add chia or nuts for more fat

-For more options, check out our full guide to keto products.
+Need a keto protein boost too?
+See our guide to the best keto protein powder.
+For more options, browse our full guide to keto products.

 Homemade Keto Snack Ideas